The History of Open LMS

 At the end of 2018, Moodlerooms changed its name to Blackboard Open LMS and continued with the development of a robust teaching, training, and learning ecosystem.
 Various tools such as Blackboard Collaborate™, Blackboard Ally™, and Blackboard SafeAssign™ can be seamlessly integrated.

-In March 2020, Learning Technologies Group plc (LTG) acquired Blackboard Open LMS, changing its name to Open LMS and launched the new company as a standalone business within LTG’s growing portfolio.
+In March 2020, Learning Technologies Group plc (LTG) acquired Blackboard Open LMS from Blackboard, changed its name to Open LMS and launched the new company as a standalone business within LTG’s growing portfolio.

 With the aim of offering an innovative experience, excellent customer service, a robust and powerful Moodle™-based learning and training ecosystem, LTG also added eCreators from Australia in September 2020, and just a few months later in December 2020, it acquired eThink Education in North America.
 Both companies have vast experience in offering state-of-the-art Moodle™-based solutions.